nurzhanzhanuzak/eventsourcing/docs/topics/tutorial/part2.rst

 When the aggregate class is called, a "created" event object is constructed and used to to construct an aggregate instance.
 The body of the ``__init__()`` method is used by the "created" event object to initialise the aggregate instance.
-The result is the aggregate instance's ``name`` attribute has the value given when calling the aggregate class.
+As a result, the aggregate instance's ``name`` attribute has the value given when calling the aggregate class.

 We can see the aggregate instance ``dog`` has an attribute ``name``, which